SUPPORTING EDUCATIONAL THEATER PROGRAMS

 - Provide a mentor for them in the building.

-- Seek out the District Arts Coordinator and notify them of a new hire.
+- Seek out the district arts coordinator and notify them of a new hire.

 - Attend their classroom, especially before and after a performance.
-Wishing the teacher and their students “Break a leg” is actually a good thing!
+Wishing the teacher and their students “break a leg” is actually a good thing!

-ASSESSING A THEATRE EDUCATOR OR PROGRAM
+ASSESSING A THEATER EDUCATOR OR PROGRAM

 What weight should be put on recognition, accolades, and trophies?

-UNDERSTANDING STATE THEATRE STANDARDS
+UNDERSTANDING STATE THEATER STANDARDS

-Students will conceptualize, generate, develop and organize artistic ideas and work.
+Students will conceptualize, generate, develop, and organize artistic ideas and work.
 They will complete and refine drama works.